KSPSnark/BetterBurnTime/README.md

 GameData/BetterBurnTime/PluginData/BetterBurnTime/config.xml

+The following settings are supported:

-Currently, there is only one setting, UseSimpleAcceleration.
-By default, this is set to 0, meaning that the mod will use complex acceleration in its calculations.
+* **UseSimpleAcceleration:** By default, this is set to 0, meaning that the mod will use complex acceleration in its calculations.
 If you set it to 1, then you will force the mod to use simple acceleration for all its calculations all the time.
+* **ShowImpactTracker:** By default, this is set to 1.
+If you set it to 0, then you will disable the "time to impact" display.
+* **MaxTimeToImpact:** This is the maximum time, in seconds, that the impact tracker will predict a collision with terrain.
+By default, it's 120 (two minutes).
+You can raise or lower this.
+(Has no effect if ShowImpactTracker is set to 0, since then all impact tracking is turned off.)